An accessory short-term rental in a 1&2 Dwelling Structure must be in compliance with the bedroom requirements of Section 33.207.040.B.4.

 What are the Smoke Detector and Carbon Monoxide Detector requirements under the ASTR program?

-The other two inspection standards of Section 33.207.040.B.4 will verify that each bedroom to be rented to overnight guests has 1) a smoke detector that is interconnected with a smoke detector in an adjacent hallway, common area, or immediate vicinity of sleeping rooms and 2) is located on a floor of a dwelling unit equipped with a functioning carbon monoxide alarm.
+The other two bedroom standards of Section 33.207.040.B.4 require that each bedroom to be rented to overnight guests has 1) a smoke detector that is interconnected with a smoke detector in an adjacent hallway, common area, or immediate vicinity of sleeping rooms and 2) is located on a floor of a dwelling unit equipped with a functioning carbon monoxide alarm.
 Carbon monoxide alarms shall be located in each bedroom or within 15 feet outside of each bedroom door.
 Interconnected smoke detectors may be hardwired or may function wirelessly.
 If you do not currently have hardwired interconnected smoke detectors in your home (a requirement for newly constructed homes) you may wish to install battery operated wireless interconnectable smoke detectors.
 These devices are readily available at home improvement stores and the devices should be installed according to the manufacturer’s instructions.
 Battery operated or plug in carbon monoxide alarms are also readily available at home improvement stores and the devices should be installed according to the manufacturer’s instructions.

 What happens if the BDS inspection discovers my bedrooms were not legally created under permit, or finds imminent safety hazards?